linux-surface/kernel/Documentation/driver-api/surface_aggregator/ssh.rst

 ===========================

-The Surface Serial Hub (SSH) is the central communication interface for the embedded Surface Aggregator Module controller (SAM or EC) on newer Surface generations.
+The Surface Serial Hub (SSH) is the central communication interface for the embedded Surface Aggregator Module controller (SAM or EC), found on newer Surface generations.
 We will refer to this protocol and interface as SAM-over-SSH, as opposed to SAM-over-HID for the older generations.

 On Surface devices with SAM-over-SSH, SAM is connected to the host via UART and defined in ACPI as device with ID ``MSHW0084``.
 On these devices,